 If you want to grow the hottest pepper plants, rule number #1 is to grow them in hot conditions.
 Apart from that, there are some super easy tricks below, based on the experience of hot chili growers that you should follow.

 Put 8 Things in Tomato Planting Hole for Best Tomatoes

 #2.
 Get Hottest Variety

 Don’t say you know nothing more than jalapenos when it comes to hot pepper.
 The Pepper world has some amazing varieties that can bring you to your knees.
-Hottest peppers are Carolina Reaper, Trinidad Moruga Scorpion, 7 Pot Douglah, Ghost Pepper (Bhut Jolokia).
+The hottest peppers are Carolina Reaper, Trinidad Moruga Scorpion, 7 Pot Douglah, and Ghost Pepper (Bhut Jolokia).

 Rule number #2 is even simpler–Make sure you buy hot pepper variety seeds to enjoy the heat in your cuisines.